senacakici/FibreBarrier-ML/README.md

 ## FibreBarrier-ML
-Physics-Informed WVTR Modelling + Machine Learning Surrogate for Fibre-Based Packaging Barriers

-FibreBarrier-ML is a hybrid materials engineering + machine learning project that models the Water Vapour Transmission Rate (WVTR) of coated fibre-based packaging materials using:
+FibreBarrier-ML is a hybrid materials engineering + machine learning project that models the Water Vapour Transmission Rate (WVTR) of coated fibre-based packaging materials

-A physics-inspired moisture-transport approximation

-A synthetic dataset generation pipeline

-A high-accuracy machine learning surrogate model

-Visualization and performance analysis tools

 This project demonstrates how physics-based assumptions can be combined with data-driven models to accelerate barrier coating development.

 ## 1. Project Motivation

-Moisture barrier performance is crucial in:

-moulded fibre packaging

-paper-based materials

-biodegradable polymer coatings

-pharmaceutical packaging

 Traditional WVTR testing requires specialized chambers and long conditioning times.
 With FibreBarrier-ML, barrier engineers can:

-perform rapid virtual WVTR predictions

-explore design parameters (T, RH, coating weight)

-understand sensitivity of WVTR to thickness and environmental conditions

-use ML as a surrogate for fast screening

-## 2. Physics-Inspired WVTR Generator

-A custom Python function generates synthetic WVTR data using three physical concepts:

-Humidity loading

-WVTR increases with higher humidity levels.

-Temperature effect

-WVTR increases approximately linearly with temperature in typical packaging ranges.

-Coating thickness effect

-Thicker coatings reduce WVTR by limiting water vapour diffusion.

-These relationships are combined into a simplified model to generate realistic WVTR trends without requiring laboratory testing.

-A total of 3000 synthetic WVTR samples were generated within realistic industrial parameter ranges.

-Dataset stored at:

-data/wvtr_synthetic_data.csv

-## 3. Machine Learning Surrogate Model

-A Random Forest Regressor is trained to learn the nonlinear mapping:

-(T, Relative Humidity, Coating Weight) → WVTR

-Model Performance

-R² = 0.973

-Relative MAE ≈ 0.076 (~7.6%)

-This means the model closely matches the behaviour of the physics-informed synthetic generator.

-The trained surrogate can be used for:

-rapid prediction

-materials screening

-optimisation studies

-interactive design tools

-## 4. Results
+- Perform rapid virtual WVTR predictions

+- Explore design parameters (T, RH, coating weight)

+-  Understand sensitivity of WVTR to thickness and environmental conditions

+- Use ML as a surrogate for fast screening

+## 2. Why This Project Matters

+This project demonstrates an end-to-end materials informatics workflow:

+- Understanding the physics of moisture diffusion in coatings
+- Identifying governing variables
+- Building a physics-inspired surrogate model
+- Generating a high-quality synthetic dataset
+- Training ML models to replicate physical behaviour

+The project is easily extendable to multilayer coatings, different polymers, Arrhenius-based permeability modelling, sorption isotherms, or coupling with oxygen transmission rate (OTR) predictions.

+## 3. Scientific Background

+### 3.1.
+WVTR and Moisture Transport Physics
+Water vapour transmission through polymer coatings is fundamentally a diffusion process.
+In packaging applications, moisture tends to move from a high-humidity environment toward a lower-humidity region through the coating.

+Three main factors govern this behaviour:

+- **Diffusivity**: how easily water molecules move through the polymer
+- **Solubility / sorption**: how strongly water molecules interact with the coating
+- **Thickness**: thicker coatings create a longer path, reducing moisture flow

+In practical terms:
+**thicker coatings → slower vapour transport → lower WVTR.**

+This inverse relationship is widely validated in packaging science and is routinely used in the design of barrier films and multilayer structures.

+---

+### 3.2.
+Temperature Dependence
+Polymer permeability increases with temperature.
+As temperature rises:

+- Molecular motion increases
+- Vapour pressure increases
+- Diffusion becomes faster

+This causes **WVTR to rise significantly at higher temperatures**, a behaviour confirmed experimentally across many polymeric coatings.
+Our synthetic model incorporates this trend through a temperature scaling factor.

+---

+### 3.3.
+Humidity / Mixing Ratio Effect
+Relative humidity alone is not always the best predictor of moisture loading in air, so the literature introduces the concept of a “mixing ratio,” which quantifies the actual water content in the atmosphere.

+Experiments show a nearly linear connection between mixing ratio and WVTR:
+**higher humidity → higher moisture load → higher WVTR.**

+This relationship is preserved in our synthetic generator.

+---

+### 3.4.
+Coating Weight and Thickness
+Coating weight (g/m²) is converted to an approximate film thickness using an assumed polymer density.
+This allows the model to simulate how thicker or thinner barriers influence WVTR performance.

+**Heavier coating → thicker barrier → lower WVTR.**

+This is one of the strongest and most predictable effects in moisture barrier engineering.

+---

+## 4.Physics-Informed WVTR Model -
+The synthetic WVTR model used in this project combines:

+- humidity-driven moisture loading
+- temperature effects
+- coating thickness effects
+- a global scaling constant to keep values realistic
+- small random noise to simulate experimental scatter

+This results in WVTR values that behave very similarly to actual measurements reported in packaging literature.

+The goal is not to recreate exact laboratory physics, but to build a **scientifically meaningful approximation** that generates realistic training data for machine learning.

+---

+## 5. Dataset Generation

+The notebook **01_generate_data.ipynb**:

+1. Samples realistic environmental and material parameters
+   - Temperature: 20–60°C
+   - Relative Humidity: 40–95%
+   - Coating Weight: 10–60 g/m²

+2. Computes physically motivated quantities (humidity load, thickness, etc.)

+3. Uses the simplified physics model to compute WVTR

+4. Saves the generated dataset to:

+data/synthetic_wvtr.csv

+A dataset of **3000 samples** is produced by default, but this can be easily increased.

+---

+   ## 6. Machine Learning Model

+The notebook **02_train_ml_model.ipynb** trains a regression model (Random Forest, optionally XGBoost) to learn the mapping between input parameters and WVTR.

+**Features used:**

+- Temperature
+- Relative humidity
+- Coating weight

+**Target:**

+- WVTR

+Expected performance on this dataset is extremely high because the underlying physics is well-defined and consistent:

+- R² typically between **0.97 and 0.99**
+- Very low prediction error

+Feature importance analysis usually reveals:

+1. Humidity (or its proxy, mixing ratio)
+2. Coating weight / thickness
+3. Temperature

+This ordering matches real experimental trends.

+## 7. Results
 True vs Predicted WVTR

 ![WVTR Scatter Plot](figures/wvtr_scatter.png)